-The current colloquium focuses on global constructions of concentration camp systems and the challenges that they present while highlighting acts of resistance.
+The 2020-21 colloquium focused on global constructions of concentration camp systems and the challenges that they present while highlighting acts of resistance.
 Click here to watch the events.

-This colloquium and accompanying exhibition introduced audiences to histories of indigenous people on this continent and the concept of “Survivance.”
+The 2018-19 colloquium and related exhibition and library guide introduced audiences to histories of indigenous people on this continent and the concept of “Survivance.”
 Click here to watch the events.

-Along with Holocaust survivors who gave personal testimony, this colloquium and accompanying library guide provided an interdisciplinary perspective to help students understand the past and make connections to the world that they know.
+Along with Holocaust survivors who gave personal testimony, the 2013-14 colloquium and accompanying library guide provided an interdisciplinary perspective to help students understand the past and make connections to the world that they know.
 Click here to watch the events.

 Explore resources about anti-racism education and the history of the civil rights movement, including teaching guides, books, and films, written by leading African American museums, human rights organizations, scholars, and activists.